nevermined-io/app_docs/docs/tutorials/05-register-webservice.md

 #### Add the access token

-Next, you add an access token to your web service.
+Next, you add an access authentication token to your web service.
 This is the password for that enables connection to your web service.
 You can get it from the web service config file.
 Nevermined can protect the access to a web service that uses a HTTP Bearer token for authorization.
 Your access token is encrypted and will always be kept private.

 #### Add a sample link